Magnus, son of Harold Godwinson: Tradition of his survival

 One possible clue hints that Magnus may have survived these events and gone into religious retirement in Sussex, the original home of the House of Godwin.
 An ancient monument now built into an outer wall of the Church of St John sub Castro, Lewes has a Latin inscription which has been translated thus:

 There enters this cell a warrior of Denmark's royal race; Magnus his name, mark of mighty lineage.
 Casting off his Mightiness he takes the lamb's mildness, and to gain everlasting life becomes a lowly anchorite.

-A tradition recorded in the early 19th century states that this was Magnus Haroldson, and certainly he was a relation of the Danish royal family through his greatuncle Ulf, father of King Sweyn II.
+A tradition recorded in the early 19th century states that this was Magnus Haroldson, and certainly he was a relation of the Danish royal family through his great-uncle Ulf, father of King Sweyn II.
 This interpretation was taken seriously by the eminent historian Frank Barlow, though the style of lettering of the inscription may be of too late a date, perhaps c.
 1200.

-It has also been postulated by historian Tomasz Jurek, that a man identified by the chronicler Gallus Anonymus as Magnus, Count of Wrocław, a royal who arrived in the 1070s from a land that had just fallen under the yoke of foreign rule, was in fact Magnus Haroldson, the son of the Anglo-Saxon King Harold II.
+It has also been postulated by historian Tomasz Jurek, that a man identified by the chronicler Gallus Anonymus as Magnus, Count of Wrocław, a royal who arrived in the 1070s from a land that had just fallen under the yoke of foreign rule, was in fact Magnus Haroldson.
 Following the defeat of Harold by the Norman William the Conqueror, Magnus' sister Gytha of Wessex and at least two of her brothers (believed by some to be Godwin and Edmund) escaped to the court of their first cousin once-removed, King Sweyn II of Denmark.
 Gytha later married Vladimir II Monomakh, who would later become Grand Duke of Kievan Rus.